sr-stanley/osticket-lifecycle-examples/README.md

 ---

-**Congrats!
+**🎉Congrats!
 Your first few mock tickets are in the books!** Keep the momentum going by using an AI to generate fresh scenarios and sharpen your workflow.